mahmoodsheikh36/pmus/readme.md

 the code is a mess, needs refactoring

 liking songs and adding songs and stuff is currently done through communicating directly with the remote database with other scripts, the daemon should have the functionality to do all of that

+the program doesnt close the database connections when its terminated, dunno if this matters when using sqlite